linw1995/jsonpath/README.rst

         data
     ) == [{"price": 100, "category": "Comic book"}]

-Or use the :py:mod:`jsonpath.core` module to extract it.
+Or use the `jsonpath.core <https://jsonpath.readthedocs.io/en/latest/api_core.html>`_ module to extract it.

 .. code-block:: python3